This topic is very important from a PMP and PMI-RMP exam point of view. You may see a few questions on your PMP or PMI-RMP exam regarding this topic.

-Risk management is a very important part of project management, and is often ignored by management because they see it as an additional burden.
+Risk management is an integral part of project management and is often ignored by management because they see it as an additional burden.

-However, if you apply risk management to your project, there will be a better chance that you will complete your project on time, within budget and with less surprising incidents.
+However, if you apply risk management to your project, there will be a better chance that you will complete your project on time, within budget and with less unforeseen incidents.

 Risk management is a people-oriented process.